JuanGuzmanG/FastCopyToolApp/README.md

 3. If you want, you can add titles to each text.
 4. Copy the desired text with the "copy" button.
 5. You can clear the text area with the "clear" button.
-6. Lists and texts are saved automatically, there is no problem closing the software.
+6. Lists and texts are saved automatically, there is no problem closing the software or shut out your computer.
+7. You can save 9 blocks of texts per list, navigate between them with the index.

 ## Objective
 - Save different texts which can be easily copied when needed.